cfloutier/K2UI/README.md

 You can use it as a simple example on how the controls are used and linked.
 All control have it's own little test among the differents tabs.

+see the wiki : https://github.com/cfloutier/K2UI/wiki for a description of each control